5 Spring Break Reads You Won’t Be Able to Put Down

-As I sit here at the start of the third week of January, writing this blog post, it seems a little weird to be thinking about spring break book recommendations.
-I mean, we’ve only had school for 7 days since going back after winter break because of the weather, but I needed a bright spot to fill what has felt like the longest month ever.
+As I sit here in the middle of January, it feels a little strange to be writing about spring break book recommendations.
+We’ve barely had seven school days since winter break, thanks to the weather, and yet, here I am dreaming of warmer days and a little downtime.
+Honestly, I needed something to brighten up what has felt like the longest month ever.

-So, with that in mind, here are some of my favorite books I have read this past year.
+With that in mind, here are five books I couldn’t put down this past year:

 Genre: Fiction